1. Where can I find information regarding changes in immigration that may impact international students, scholars, or employees?

 9. What are my rights and how can I protect myself?
 How can I help other students, scholars, or employees?

-The American Civil Liberties Union has a series of Know Your Rights resources available on topics of immigration status, being stopped by police, attending demonstrations/protests, and anti-Muslim discrimination.
+Know Your Rights: See the for information on your The American Civil Liberties Union has a series of Know Your Rights resources available on topics of immigration status, rights at airports/borders and in encounters with law enforcement, attending demonstrations/protests, and anti-Muslim discrimination.
 The Know Your Rights When Encountering Law Enforcement pamphet offers specific advice about airports and ports of entry.

 Should you, a student, staff, faculty, or community member become aware of ICE officials presence on campus, UC Berkeley has a rapid response team of campus and outside legal advocates to assist and support with legal advising and advocacy.
 Members of the team will be available by phone to offer expert legal advice at (510) 642-7791